UniversalDependencies/docs/treebanks/en_gum/index.md

 </ul>

 <ul>
-<li>This corpus contains 13 word types tagged as particles (PART): ', 's, n't, n`t, na, not, n’t, s, the, to, ’, ’s, ’t</li>
+<li>This corpus contains 14 word types tagged as particles (PART): ', 's, a, n't, n`t, na, not, n’t, s, ta, the, to, ’, ’s</li>
 </ul>

 <ul>
-<li>This corpus contains 50 lemmas tagged as pronouns (PRON): I, a, all, another, any, be, both, each, either, every, half, he, her, herself, himself, his, it, its, itself, mine, my, myself, no, one, oneself, our, quite, s/he, she, some, such, that, the, their, theirs, themselves, there, they, this, we, what, whatever, which, who, whoever, whose, you, your, yours, yourself</li>
+<li>This corpus contains 49 lemmas tagged as pronouns (PRON): I, a, all, another, any, both, d-, each, either, half, he, her, herself, himself, his, it, its, itself, mine, my, myself, no, one, oneself, our, quite, s/he, she, some, such, that, the, their, theirs, themselves, there, they, this, we, what, whatever, which, who, whoever, whose, you, your, yours, yourself</li>
 </ul>

 <ul>
-<li>This corpus contains 22 lemmas tagged as determiners (DET): 6, Mat, Une, a, all, another, any, both, each, either, every, no, one, other, some, such, that, the, this, what, whatever, which</li>
+<li>This corpus contains 21 lemmas tagged as determiners (DET): Mat, a, all, another, any, both, each, either, every, next, no, other, some, such, that, the, this, une, what, whatever, which</li>
 </ul>

 <ul>
-<li>Out of the above, 18 lemmas occurred sometimes as PRON and sometimes as DET: a, all, another, any, both, each, either, every, no, one, some, such, that, the, this, what, whatever, which</li>
+<li>Out of the above, 16 lemmas occurred sometimes as PRON and sometimes as DET: a, all, another, any, both, each, either, no, some, such, that, the, this, what, whatever, which</li>
 </ul>

 <ul>
-<li>This corpus contains 13 lemmas tagged as auxiliaries (AUX): be, can, could, do, get, have, may, might, must, shall, should, will, would</li>
+<li>This corpus contains 14 lemmas tagged as auxiliaries (AUX): be, can, could, do, get, have, may, might, must, ought, shall, should, will, would</li>
 </ul>

 <ul>